DSC-LASU/githubInvite/firebase/README.md

 You can deploy it with firebase and provide users with the frontend, in which they can enter their GitHub username and get invited to your GitHub organization.

 ## To contribute
-Fork the repo
+Fork the repo,
-create another branch
+create another branch,
-push your update to the branch send a PR
+push your update to the branch and send a PR

 ## On Firebase